drodeur/reactnd-myreads/README.md

 - A browser window with the working app should open

 ## Important
-The application use browser langage to set the locale.
+The application uses browser language to set the locale.
 Currently, the application support only English and French.